 7. Banks that find themselves short of reserves either borrow from surplus banks or obtain the necessary funds from the central bank by exchanging government bonds for reserves or incurring an overdraft on their reserve accounts.

 The rest of the circuit can now play itself out in the way envisaged by Marx.
-Living labor and material inputs are combined in production (P) to produce a greater quantity of commodities (C’) with the hope of selling the output for a greater monetary sum (M’) than was initially advanced.
+Living labor and material inputs are combined in production (P) to produce commodities (C’) of greater value than those that went into their production with the hope of selling the output for a greater monetary sum (M’) than was initially advanced.

 Some Macro Correspondences Between Marx and Kalecki